remarkjs/remark-directive/readme.md

 It adds support for a syntax that allows arbitrary extensions in markdown.
-You can use this with some more code to match your specific needs, to allow for anything from callouts, specifically styled blocks, forms, embeds, spoilers, etc!
+You can use this with some more code to match your specific needs, to allow for anything from callouts, citations, styled blocks, forms, embeds, spoilers, etc!

 ## When should I use this?